1. Check Your Account Balance

 How to Receive Bank Texts

-Receiving texts from your bank is easy to do.
-PrimeWay has streamlined the process so you can start managing your finances as easily as you manage your friendships: through text.
+Receiving texts from your bank is easy to do because PrimeWay has streamlined the process.
+Banking from your phone to manage your finances is as easy as managing your friendships: through text.